 Music at GMC

-During August and September 2017 we will be holding our fourteenth series of Sunday afternoon Organ Recitals by Local Organists.
+During August and September 2018 we will be holding our fifteenth series of Sunday afternoon Organ Recitals by Local Organists.

 Simon Clarkson was born in Lancashire and attended Queen Elizabeth’s Grammar School, Blackburn.
 He was awarded an Entrance Scholarship to read for a degree in Music at Edinburgh University, where he studied with the composers Kenneth Leighton and Edward Harper, and musicologist Michael Tilmouth.
 At this time he also became Organ Scholar of St Mary’s Episcopal Cathedral, accompanying its choir in daily services, concerts, broadcasts and tours abroad.
 In 1985 he was a Finalist in the National Young Organist of the Year competition, held in Bolton Town Hall.